-Now let us review a series of recommendations that would help you create a truly competitive product, especially if you are going to convert a web app into mobile app.
+Now, being a mobile and web application company, we’ll list a series of recommendations that would help you create a truly competitive product, especially if you are going to convert a web app into mobile app.

 1. Keep in Mind the Nuances of the Platform-specific UI Design Guidelines

 As you may already know, the two most popular mobile platforms – iOS and Android – have some basic guidelines about the interface design that are applied to mobile applications placed in their official marketplaces.
 Therefore, when creating a design for your mobile application, you will need to take into account the principles upon which Flat Design (in iOS) and Material Design (in Android) are based.